 If you still do not know why N words frequency matters, it is time to discuss it with the Aegis Softtech developers.

 We know how to sort them according to Hadoop MapReduce.
 Let us discuss how we can reduce your problem effectively.

 Copy your data files in HDFS---I have put all files in my HDFS in /input/articles folder.

-Now make jar file out of this project using eclipse export jar facility.
+Now make a jar file out of this project using eclipse export jar facility.

 Run jar file using hadoop jar command

-I used following command to run at my local configuration.
+I used the following command to run at my local configuration.

 hadoop jar TopNArticle.jar /input/articles /output/articles

 Please note that while specifying output path, directory named “articles” directory must not exist it will be created automatically. once Big data Job is completed, data will be ready and your output directory will have a file starting With part-r-***** that is our intermediate data (in /output/articles).
 Now for retrieving data and frequency counts from those files, use following command,